Scientific Committee and Scientific Panel renewals

 - EFSA’s Scientific Panels cover the areas of: plant health; GMOs; food additives and nutrient sources; food contact materials, enzymes and flavourings; feedstuffs; animal health and welfare; plant protection; contaminants in the food chain; biological hazards; dietetic products, allergies, novel foods and nutrition.

-- Experts can sit on EFSA's Scientific Committee and Panels for a three year mandate.
-The mandate for the current Scientific Committee and Panels – with the exception of the Panel on Food Additives and Nutrient Sources Added to Food (ANS) and the Panel on Food Contact Materials, Enzymes and Flavourings (CEF) – runs from mid-2012 to mid-2015.
-The mandate for the ANS Panel and the CEF Panel runs from July 2014 to June 2017.
+- The mandate for the newly appointed Scientific Committee and Scientific Panels runs from July 2015 to mid-2018.
+The mandate of the Panel on Food Additives and Nutrient Sources Added to Food (ANS) and the Panel on Food Contact Materials, Enzymes and Flavourings (CEF) runs from July 2014 to mid-2017.

 - If not appointed, experts can be placed on a reserve list for vacancies on the Panels.